bu-528-sp19/Stop-Wasting-the-Cloud/README.md

 The containers scale according to the available slack resources on the cluster

 ### Acceptance criteria
-The minimum viable product includes deployment of a container image that scales the resources allocated to the BOINC container depending upon the available resources.
+The minimum viable product includes deployment of a container image that allocates resources to the BOINC container depending upon the available resources.

 Stretch goals for the project include:
 * Use a Kubernetes operator to monitor the resources used by the containers and hence scale it down to avoid getting killed